All Episodes

 And old Scott here is right.

-It's like 3.2 million dollars over the weekend.
+It's like $3.2 million over the weekend.

 It's a bomb, folks.

-It's a just a total bomb.
+It's just a total bomb.

-Well, there's another thing, too, folks.
+There's another thing, too, folks.

-We gotta be on who is it that goes to movies these days?
+Who is it that goes to movies these days?

 We know movies are marketed for young people.